chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 ---
 title: 'Text Search with Tries'
-date: 2021-11-10T00:06:52Z
+date: 2021-11-12T00:06:52Z
 draft: true
 series: [Data Structures and Algorithms in the Wild]
 ---

 In the [previous post](/post/quadtrees/) in the [Data Structures and Algorithms in the Wild](/series/data-structures-and-algorithms-in-the-wild/) series, we explored the quadtree, a tree data structure used to index locations in two-dimensionsional space.

-In this post, we'll look into another data structure called the _trie_.
+In this post, we'll look into another data structure called the trie.
 Like the quadtree, the trie is also a tree structure.
 But, while quadtrees search through locations, tries search through text.

 ## Prefix tries